Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Background

 \Glsentrylong{qec} is a framework designed to protect quantum information from errors due to decoherence and imperfect quantum operations~\cite{shor1995scheme,steane1996error}.
 By encoding quantum information into entangled states of multiple qubits, \gls{qec} allows for the detection and correction of certain types of errors without measuring and thereby collapsing the quantum information itself.

 The first and crucial step of such an error correction procedure is to find an encoding operation $U_{\mathrm{enc}}$ that maps the $k$-qubit pure state into a larger composite $n$-qubit system, creating redundancy that can protect against errors~\cite{calderbank1996good}.
-The encoding operation produces the \emph{encoded} state using the original state $\rho$ and ancilla qubits initialized to $\ket{0}$:
+The encoding operation produces the \emph{encoded} state using the original state $\rho$ and ancilla qubits initialized to $\ket{0}$: The After the state passes through some noise channel $\mathcal{N}$, the resulting state is mixed and can be described as